 The park has many recreational facilities and the afternoon I was walking through countless parties and barbecues were going on.
 With meats sizzling on the grills and water gun fights and the sound of music throughout the park, people were enjoying their Father’s Day celebrations in every corner of the park.
 I found open bathrooms that were clean and a water fountain that worked and I was happy.
 Don’t miss the giant anchor facing the river near the entrance to the park.

 Don’t miss the “Anchors Away” sculpture in John Lindsey Park

-Once I left the park, I was on my way to South Street Seaport.
+Once I left the park in 2020 and 2021, I was on my way to South Street Seaport.
 This part of the walk meant walking under overhangs, bridge over-passes and the housing was a combination of new and old construction.
 On the other side of the river, there is a difference on the riverfront on the Brooklyn side.
 The growth of DUMBO and Downtown Brooklyn has changed the whole look from this side of the river.

 Downtown Brooklyn from the Brooklyn Bridge

 In May of 2022, the rain was really getting to me, and I was not sure if I could keep going.
 My muscles in my legs were really getting to me because of the cold.
 It went from 54 to 45 degrees by the time I got to Lower Manhattan.
 I just happened to meet up with a businessman from Fort Lee, NJ who I had seen hours earlier on the other side of the island.
 He asked if he could walk the rest of the way with me and I said yes.
 It was nice to have someone to talk with for the rest of the trip.

 This is now becoming some of the most expensive housing in New York City with warehouses and old factories becoming expensive lofts.
 Things just changing on that side of the river and the riverfront even this far down keeps changing.
 I passed the Peck Slip Park at 6:30pm on my way to the South Street Seaport.